WaelOGC/OGC-NewFinity-Palstform/docs/03-frontend/34-component-interaction-and-motion-specification.md

 ### Focus:

-- Neon focus ring using theme token
+- Plasma focus ring with internal glow using theme token